Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Tree level infrared effective scalar propagators

 We also note for our purpose

-The corresponding expressions for the (anti-)Feynman propagators can then be found from \ref{propagatoridentities}.
-The upper limit of the loop momentum will naturally be decided by the step functions.
-The lower limit will be taken to be $H$ in our IR effective description~\cite{Onemli:2015pma}.
+The upper limit of the momenta inside any loop will naturally be decided by the step functions appearing above.
+The lower limit will be taken to be $H$ in our IR effective description, in order to account for the super-Hubble modes~\cite{Onemli:2015pma}.
 Also in the main text, the temporal argument $\eta$ will be regarded as the final time and any other dummy temporal variable inside the loop will be at most taken to be equal to $\eta$.